epics-extensions/c2dataviewer/README.md

 * ENH: Improve model handling: merge pvAccess layer for different application into one class.
 [Done]

-* ENH: Handling channel connection time out in a more proper way instead of crashing
+* ENH: Handling channel connection time out in a more proper way instead of crashing [Done]

-* ENH: Handling empty image channel with no data inside in a more proper way instead of crashing
+* ENH: Handling empty image channel with no data inside in a more proper way instead of crashing [Done]

 * Add trigger support